privacyidea/pi-authenticator/res/md/GUIDE_en.md

-# Welcome to the privacyIDEA authenticator.
+# Welcome to the PrivacyIDEA Authenticator.
 This screen gives you a quick introduction to the app.

 + The menu button `⋮` or `…` in the upper right corner of the screen gives access to several things: